Stafford supervisors balk again on downzoning

 “If they lose half their value, that’s millions of tax dollars that we could potentially lose, not to mention what happens to [property owners] personally,” said Mayausky.
 “It could be as much as a 50 percent reduction in property value, and there’s potentially over $600 million worth of value [in Stafford] at risk to those property owners.”

-Last night, Coen, who opposes downzoning, attempted to eliminate the idea altogether by sending the issue back to the Planning Commission, who will soon begin work on the county’s comprehensive plan.
+Last night, Coen, who opposes downzoning, attempted to eliminate the idea altogether by sending the issue back to the Planning Commission, which will soon begin work on the county’s comprehensive plan.
 The plan highlights the county’s goals and objectives, including focusing about 50 percent of the county’s growth into the Targeted Growth Area, where water, sewer and electrical services exist.

 “This will basically set us back three years,” said Supervisor Mark Dudenhefer.